guibrancopc/timeboxworks/README.md

 # Timebox Works :hourglass_flowing_sand:

-> This is going to be a tool to manage meetings and increase their efficiency.
+> This is a tool to manage events in general, including meetings and can increase its's efficiency.
 Also, from it will born a separated NPM UI components library using Vue.js.

 :warning: This application is not done yet, neither the components library.
 I'll inform here when it's available to use.

+It can be tested under [http://timebox.works](http://timebox.works).

 ## Project setup